• Skip to primary navigation

 If you’re a fan of creating smaller recipes that don’t need an oven, check out these favourites:

-• Colourful Rice Krispie Treats (dairy-free, egg-free, nut-free)
+• Colourful Rice Krispie Treats – dairy-free, egg-free, nut-free, and fun to make with the kids.

 A 3 minute mug cake in a white mug on a wooden board with a spoon in the mug.